 Sofia and Arturo.
 Possibly my favourite pairing.
 If only because Arturo seems like a total grouch most of the time, but he’s completely smitten with Sofia right away.
 And Sofia is pretty much terrified of the male species, which is only natural given who she is married to.
-But she can’t resist Arturo’s charms. *sigh* There’s rescues, and Arturo defending her against Leonardo, and both of them trying to fight how they feel.
+But she can’t resist Arturo’s charms. *sigh* There are rescues, and Arturo defending her against Leonardo, and both of them trying to fight how they feel.
 It’s great.

 Where Sofia and Arturo are sweet, Flavio and Irina are spicy.
 They have the best chemistry.
-I can’t give away too much of their storyline, but let’s just say there’s lots of secrets being kept between them, and between their families.
+I can’t give away too much of their storyline, but let’s just say there are lots of secrets being kept between them, and between their families.
 They’re both very stubborn and fiery so they argue a lot, and play revenge pranks on each other a lot (all very entertaining!).
 Plus there’s a pretend marriage and a real marriage thrown in there to complicate things.
 Who, when and why?
 Watch and see!

 And finally, according to the opening credits, Samuel and Andrea get together.
 Although this is definitely a slow burn!
 They have oodles of unresolved sexual tension – which they deal with by almost kissing, kissing as a form of punishment (eye roll) and calling each other names.
 Samuel calls her bruja (witch) and she switches between calling him imbecil (idiot), desgraciado (bastard) and infeliz (fool).
 And while Samuel has other relationships, Andrea laments her feelings for Samuel and keeps them well-hidden.
 It’s fun watching it play out, but enough is enough.
 By the halfway point in the series, you’ll be ready for this ship to get moving.
 But in the meantime, here’s Andrea’s reaction to a phone call from Samuel.
 Too.
 Cute.